 Below are some useful common terms that you may find in lab reports, hear your oncologist use, or read in medical articles about Waldenstrom’s macroglobulinemia.

-Terms are also available in the glossaries of the IWMF booklets entitled Basic Immunology, Medical Tests, Treatment Options, and Questions and Answers, all of which located on this website in Downloadable Publications.
+Terms are available in the glossaries of several IWMF booklets, which are located on this website in IWMF and Affiliate Publications.

-You may also download the entire document in PDF format, which includes clickable links for each item.
+You may also download a more comprehensive Glossary and Abbreviations in PDF format, which includes clickable links for each item.

 The National Cancer Institute of the U.S. National Institutes of Health maintains an expansive on-line dictionary of cancer terms at www.cancer.gov/dictionary.

 Alkylating agent: A chemotherapeutic agent, such as chlorambucil (Leukeran) or cyclophosphamide (Cytoxan), which blocks cell division.